We are looking for curious and highly motivated students at all levels to join our research group. For more information please contact me.

 Dr. Birk Haertel Dr. Haertel's research interests are in the methodological development of dating techniques.
 He developed the zircon Raman dating technique during the course of his PhD thesis at the TU Bergakademie Freiberg in Germany.
-Birk will work on a variety of projects here in Calgary including multi-method analyses on single grains.
+Birk works on a variety of projects here in Calgary including multi-method analyses on single apatite and zircon grains combining Raman analysis, elemental mapping and laser ablation (U-Th)/He and U-Pb dating.

 Tais joined our group in summer 2021 from Brazil, where she has conducted apatite fission track and U-Th/He dating on carbonatite rocks from a large shear zone for her Master thesis.
 Tais investigates the thermal evolution of the sedimentary basin in the southwestern portion of the Northwest Territory (NWT) using a variety of thermochornometric methods including LA-AFT, and apatite and zircon U-Th/He dating.
 This research is in collaboration with the Geological Survey of the NWT and the Geological Survey of Canada.